ledili2424/Ledi-Li-project3/README.md

 # Password Manager

-A secure password management system built with the MERN stack that allows users to safely store, manage, and share their credentials.
+A secure password management system built with the MERN stack that allows users to safely store, manage, and share their accounts with passwords.

 ## 🔐 Features